Latest Kapiti tsunami evacuation zones – October 2018

 The red zone in Kāpiti is the beach and sand dunes.
 This is the highest risk area and the first place people should evacuate from in any sort of tsunami warning.

-The orange zone is the area which is likely to be evacuated during official warnings and evacuations.
-The official warning will come from local Civil Defence Emergency Management agencies such as your local council.
+The orange zone is the dune area alongside the beach and nearby residential streets.
+It is likely to be evacuated during official warnings and evacuations.

 The following maps contain specific details for a specific zone or area: